engity-com/bifroest/docs/reference/auditlog/index.md

 ### Properties {: #journal-properties }

 <<property("directory", "File Path", "../data-type.md#file-path", default="<os specific>", heading=4, id_prefix="journal-")>>
-Where the local audit journal and remote-delivery spool are stored.
-Bifröst manages this directory and its segment rotation; external log rotation tools must not modify it.
+Where the local audit journal and signed remote-delivery cursors are stored.
+Bifröst manages this directory, its `.delivery` state, and segment rotation; external log rotation tools must not modify it.

 Bifröst holds an exclusive lock for the lifetime of the journal, so only one process can write a configured producer journal at a time.
 Each accepted record is signed with the dedicated Ed25519 identity, linked to the previous record, and flushed to stable storage before recording succeeds.